The Effects of a Family Non-universal Z' Boson in the \bar{B}_s->\pi K, \pi K*, \rho K Decays and B_d-\bar{B_d} mixing: Introduction

 \section{Introduction}

-The fruitful running of BABAR, Bell, CDF and D0 in the past years provides a very fertile testing ground for the Standard Model~(SM) picture of flavor physics and CP violations.
-Although most of the measurements are in perfect agreement with the SM predictions, there still exist some unexplained mismatches, such as the so-called ``$\pi K$, $\pi\pi$ puzzles'', anomalous $\bar{B}_s-B_s$ mixing phase, large transversal polarization in $B\to\phi K^{\ast}$, mismatching forward-backward asymmetry for $B\to K^{\ast}\mu^+\mu^-$ and so on.
-Recently, some interesting measurements of $B_s$ decays have been reported by CDF collaboration at Fermilab Tevantron, $B_s$ decays have attracted much more attention.
+The fruitful running of BABAR, Belle, CDF and D0 in the past years provides a very fertile testing ground for the Standard Model~(SM) picture of flavor physics and CP violations.
+Although most of the measurements are in perfect agreement with the SM predictions, there still exist some unexplained mismatches, such as the so-called ``$\pi K$, $\pi\pi$ puzzles'', anomalous $\bar{B}_s-B_s$ mixing phase, large transversal polarization in $B\to\phi K^{\ast}$, mismatching forward-backward asymmetry in $B\to K^{\ast}\mu^+\mu^-$ and so on.
+Recently, some interesting measurements of $B_s$ decays have been reported by CDF collaboration at Fermilab Tevatron, which have attracted many attentions.
 Especially, CDF collaboration has made the first measurement of $\bar{B}_s\to \pi^- K^+$ decay~\cite{CDF1,CDF2}

 The recent theoretical predictions for these two quantities based on the QCD factorization approach~(QCDF)\cite{Beneke1}, the perturbative QCD approach~(pQCD)\cite{KLS} and the soft-collinear effective theory~(SCET)~\cite{scet} read